ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 ## 1. Using OpenSTLinux Distribution Package

 The STM32MP1 OpenSTLinux distribution is delivered through a manifest repository location and a manifest revision (*openstlinux-5.10-dunfell-mp1-21-03-31*)
-For the needs of this workshop, however, we are going to use a different reposity based on the official one with the additions of the layers related to the Microsoft® Azure IoTEdge packages and dependencies (meta-iotedge, meta-rust and meta-virtualization).
+For the needs of this workshop, however, we are going to use a different manifest based on the official one with the additions of the layers related to the AWS IoT Greengrass V2 package.

 1. Create your STM32MP15x Distribution Package directory & sub-directory

 > ```bash
-> PC $> mkdir -p $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop
+> PC $> mkdir -p $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-aws-ggv2
 > ```

-2. Go to `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop` directory
+2. Go to `$HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-aws-ggv2` directory

 > ```bash
-> PC $> cd $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop
+> PC $> cd $HOME/STM32MPU_workspace/STM32MP15-Ecosystem-v3.0.0/Distribution-Package/openstlinux-5.10-dunfell-mp1-21-03-31-st-aws-ggv2
 > ```

 3. The installation relies on the repo command.
 First initialize repo in the current directory

 > ```bash
-> PC $> repo init -u  https://github.com/ARaffalli-STM/wk-manifest.git -b refs/tags/openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop-dk1-dk2
+> PC $> repo init -u  https://github.com/ARaffalli-STM/wk-manifest.git -b refs/tags/openstlinux-5.10-dunfell-mp1-21-03-31-st-aws-ggv2
 > ```

 4. Then synchronize the local project directories with the remote repositories specified in the manifest